russelsantos19/100-days-of-code/r1-log.md

 ### R1D20
 Today, my pull request was approved by my mentor.
 I also code the side menu for my website and it's almost finished.
 I learn something, especially about vue.js class and style binding.

+### R1D21
+Today I finished the side-menu for my website.
+It's really fun to solve a problem and finished a project.
+By the grace of God, I enjoy what I'm doing.
+This is my 3rd week and 100 days of code really helped me to code every day.